r8c-m1x0a/docker-devenv/README.md

 https://gcc.gnu.org/bugzilla//attachment.cgi?id=53966

-### Compiler sometimes aborts with -O2.

-While building libraries, the compiler sometimes aborts.
-Added the following attribute to some functions to remedy this.

-    __attribute__((optimize("O0")))
+### unable to find a register to spill in class 'A_REG'

+When the compiler cannot find avaibale hardware registers to spill pseudo registers while optimization phase, it aborts compiling.
+As for the spec (https://gcc.gnu.org/onlinedocs/gccint/RTL-passes.html#RTL-passes), the compile should allocate memory slots on the stack instead of hardware registers.
+It seems the compiler's defect and I have applied temporary fix against it (reload1.cc).

 ### Removed some files from the library.

-Since some functions cause internal compiler error.
+Still some library sources cause internal compiler error.
 As they are not appropriate for R8C M1xAN, removed some files.
 For example:

 * File access.
-* Floating numbers.
+* Floating point numbers.
 * Some printf/scanf functions.
 * ...